Cycle 3 – Solo 2: Electric Boogaloo

 - Process reflection:

-- The cell-block was self-contained but, on the exterior, was connected to incoming TOP and CHOP inputs as well as feeding those inputs out.
-So, on its own, the block would play as planned, but once outside audio and video were fed in, they would then take the effects of the previous media.
+- The cell-block was self-contained but, on the exterior, was connected to incoming TOP and CHOP inputs and fed those inputs out.
+So, on its own, the block would play as planned, but once external audio and video were fed in, they would inherit the effects of the previous media.
 There were some issues with feedback loops when testing this out, but mostly, it worked.
-The lips were a last-minute add and therefore independent…so no matter what, the lips stayed on screen; how it reacted depended on the audio input.
+The lips were a last-minute add-on and therefore independent… so no matter what, the lips stayed on screen; how it reacted depended on the audio input.

-- I made the choice to control the level of flashiness and movement with my visuals.
+- I chose to control the level of flashiness and movement in my visuals.
 It’s easy to fall into producing loud and flashy imagery with programs like TouchDesigner or even After Effects, however, I try to use media responsibly, and I also didn’t want to give myself a headache.
 I’ve made materials that are hard for photosensitive people to take in, and while some others loved the chaotic visuals, I wasn’t satisfied knowing a group of people wouldn’t be able to watch it (and enjoy it).

-- I was surprised a lot of people didn’t use audio that contained a lot of snares (or used much audio at all)… I was also surprised that everything worked together for the most part (if you can’t tell, I was nervous).
+- I was surprised that a lot of people didn’t use audio that contained many snares (or used much audio at all)… I was also surprised that everything worked together for the most part (if you can’t tell, I was nervous).

-- Everyone’s work offered me something new when combined.
+- When combined, everyone’s work offered me something new.
 I would combine with Luke’s when I wanted the most cohesive combination, I would combine with Zarmeen’s when I wanted to destroy everything (or use her audio), I combined with Chad’s because I wanted to appear on his channels more, and I combined with Curtus when I wanted to see a dragon.

 - This project was a new way to envision Halprin’s cell-block method, but in a strictly digital realm.
 The goal was to have every block exist on its own and influence others (multiply the possibilities of the content produced).
 I think we mostly did that, although networking still feels stressful to me; I at least know how it works (sort of).